Traditionally, recruiting candidates requires hours of phone tag and scheduling and rescheduling interviews.

-Here’s an example of a text message you might use to schedule an interview:
+Here’s a recruiting text message example you might use to schedule an interview:

 Sometimes schedules conflict and things come up, causing you to have to change the time of an interview.
 Instead of taking the chance that the candidate might not answer the phone when you call or not see your email, you could send a text message to make sure your reschedule request is seen and have a better chance of a response.

-Here’s an example of a basic request to reschedule an interview:
+Here’s a recruiting text message example of a basic request to reschedule an interview:

 Send follow-up messages

 Follow up with candidates quickly and easily with a text that can be personalized and sent to all candidates that come in for an interview.
-Here’s an example of a follow-up message:
+Here’s a recruiting text message example of a follow-up message: